dbdesign-students-spring2024/6-mongodb-analysis-Ol1viaWang/README.md

 ]
 ```

 Similar to the last question, through looking at the results, we can see which fields are included in the data set clearly: `name`, `host_id`, `host_name`, `host_is_superhost`, `neighbourhood`, `neighbourhood_cleansed`, `beds`, `price`, and  `review_scores_rating`.
-Besides, although only up to the first three results are showed here, I observe that even for the same room type, prices still varies a lot.
-For example, a 1B1B named `Rental unit in Chicago` at West Ridge is only $28 per day, but another 1B1B called `Boutique hotel in Chicago` at `Lincoln Park` costs $329 per day.
-Therefore, I conclude that the price of an AirBnB may largely depend on the location of it.
+Besides, although only the first three results are shown here, I observe that even for the same room type, prices still varies a lot.
+For example, the 1B1B named `Rental unit in Chicago` at West Ridge is only $28 per day, but the other 1B1B called `Boutique hotel in Chicago` at `Lincoln Park` costs $329 per day.
+Therefore, I conclude that the price of an AirBnB may largely dependent on the location of it.

 3. choose two hosts (`host_id` = 33004 and `host_id` = 6088938) who are superhosts ( `host_is_superhost` = `t`), and show all of the listings offered by both of the two hosts
    - only show the `name`, `price`, `neighbourhood`, `host_name`, and `host_is_superhost` for each result